Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 ### Hunter’s Swift Answer

-**Cost:** 2m
+**Cost:** 2m (+1m per)
 **Type:** Reflexive
 **Mins:** Archery 2

-After Successfully disengaging, the Archer fires a returning blow on their pursuer, causing them to lose 3 Impulse.
+After successfully disengaging from melee, the Archer fires a returning blow on their pursuer, causing them to lose 5 Impulse.
+If they are fleeing from multiple pursuers, they may pay +1m per additional target.

 ### Flying Anchor